awslabs/aws-iot-device-client/README.md

 `enabled`: Whether or not the Secure Tunneling feature is enabled (True/False).

-#### Configuring the Secure Tunneling feature via the command line:
+#### Configuring the Secure Tunneling feature via the command line
 ```
 $ ./aws-iot-device-client --enable-tunneling [true|false]
 ```

-#### Configuring the Secure Tunneling feature via the JSON configuration file:
+#### Configuring the Secure Tunneling feature via the JSON configuration file
 ```
 {
   ...